AdventHealth: 2010–2019

-On May 22, 2019, AdventHealth bought Heart of Florida Regional Medical Center in Davenport, Florida and Lake Wales Medical Center in Lake Wales, Florida from Community Health Systems for $100 million.
-On September 1, AdventHealth took over the management of the hospitals and they were renamed AdventHealth Heart of Florida and AdventHealth Lake Wales.

-In early September, it also purchased from Community Health System a freestanding emergency department in Winter Garden, Florida for $9.6 million.
+On September 1, 2019, AdventHealth purchased Heart of Florida Regional Medical Center and Lake Wales Medical Center from Community Health Systems for $100 million, renaming them AdventHealth Heart of Florida and AdventHealth Lake Wales.
+Also the same month it purchased a freestanding emergency department in Winter Garden for $9.6 million; and the Family Medicine Clinics in Copperas Cove and Lampasas, Texas.